21423236/DeferredShading/README.md

 #### Local Lighting Pass (Pass 3b):

-Thispass is the final of the lighting passes and must be capable ofrendering thousands and up to tens-of-thousands of lights.
-In orderto achieve this, this Deferred Renderer employs OpenGL’s built-incapability of instanced rendering.
-The idea behind it is that ifthere is a need to render a certain mesh many times during a frame,having to call a glDraw* function for each instance is wasteful dueto the repeated overhead.
+This pass is the final of the lighting passes and must be capable of rendering thousands and up to tens-of-thousands of lights.
+In order to achieve this, this Deferred Renderer employs OpenGL’s built-incapability of instanced rendering.
+The idea behind it is that if there is a need to render a certain mesh many times during a frame, having to call a glDraw* function for each instance is wasteful due to the repeated overhead.
 Instead, it is encouraged to store allnecessary data associated with each instance in the GPU’s memory toallow it to optimize rendering however it sees fit.
-I created anobject that maintains a buffer of all local lighting information (thelight’s position, intensity, and influence radius) that is uploadedonto the GPU which is then used to render all local lights in asingle API draw call.
+I created anobject that maintains a buffer of all local lighting information (the light’s position, intensity, and influence radius) that is uploaded onto the GPU which is then used to render all local lights in asingle API draw call.
 The geometric object used to render the lightvolumes is an icosahedron.
-I decided that it would be computationallycheaper to render a rougher approximation of a sphere rather than atraditional UV-sphere, especially when considering that 40,000 mightbe have to transformed per frame.
-Additionally, the shader programthat processes the pixels generated by the icosahedrons uses anattenuation factor to weaken the influence of the light as itapproaches the limit of its influence.
+I decided that it would be computationally cheaper to render a rougher approximation of a sphere rather than a traditional UV-sphere, especially when considering that 40,000 might have to transformed per frame.
+Additionally, the shader program that processes the pixels generated by the icosahedrons uses an attenuation factor to weaken the influence of the light as itapproaches the limit of its influence.

 ![local](/images/local.png?raw=true)

 ### Tone Mapping Pass(Pass 4):

-Asis evident from the results of the last pass, the frame produced upto this point appears heavily over exposed and must go through afinal processing step that accomplishes two things: converting a highdynamic range image to a low dynamic range, and calculate the gammacorrection expected by the hardware’s pipeline.
-This pass producesthe final output:
+As is evident from the results of the last pass, the frame produced upto this point appears heavily over exposed and must go through a final processing step that accomplishes two things: converting a highdynamic range image to a low dynamic range, and calculate the gamma correction expected by the hardware’s pipeline.
+This pass produces the final output:

 ![tone](/images/tone.png?raw=true)